Precious-Udoibok/Precious-Udoibok.github.io/README.md

 ## Work Experience
 **Backend Intern @ KodeHauz Solutions Planets (_October 2024 - still date_)**

+- Contributed to the creation of scalable APIs and backend systems written in Python using FastAPI.

+- Worked with cross-functional team (mobile, frontend, UI/UX designers and DevOps developers) to implement essential features of gaming project.

+- Worked on the workflow of structures for the storage of game history of the users, in order to optimize data retrieval and management.

+- Have participated in code reviews and contributed to improving code quality and process improvements.

+- Developed task prioritization and teamwork experience in a high-pressure academic environment.

 **IT(Industrial Training) student @ KodeHauz Solutions Planets (_March 2024 - August 2024_)**

 - Developed an inventory management system for a car store, improving data processing speed and operational efficiency.